kwonowk/store-sales-forecast_kaggle/README.md

 -TFT, what else?

-- First submission : Setup for modeling per family in each stores, with a blunt model (RandomForestRegressor)
+- First submission (0.057679, 414/627): Setup for modeling per family in each stores, with a blunt model (RandomForestRegressor)
-- Second submission : Auto-arima (untreated 0 values at the beginning)
+- Second submission (0.46133, 167/627): Auto-arima applied to individual product family in each store (untreated 0 values at the beginning)